willer/claude-code-proxy/README.md

 This proxy works by:

 1. **Receiving requests** in Anthropic's API format 📥
+2. **Processing model names** to handle provider prefixes and Claude aliases 🔄
-2. **Translating** the requests to OpenAI format via LiteLLM 🔄
+3. **Translating** the requests to LiteLLM format (with appropriate provider prefixes) 🔄
+4. **Selecting** the appropriate API key based on the provider prefix 🔑
-3. **Sending** the translated request to OpenAI 📤
+5. **Sending** the translated request to the selected backend via LiteLLM 📤
-4. **Converting** the response back to Anthropic format 🔄
+6. **Converting** the response back to Anthropic format 🔄
-5. **Returning** the formatted response to the client ✅
+7. **Returning** the formatted response to the client ✅

-The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients. 🌊
+The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients while providing access to any model supported by LiteLLM. 🌊

 ## Contributing 🤝